 First we'll look at the easier of the two theories - the Special Theory of Relativity.
 I'm not joking about this one being easier - it really is.
 You've already run into this theory in part, since this is where we get that famous formula E=mc2.
 That is not the most important part of the theory; it's not even a major component.
 The main feature of the theory can be stated in the following concept - the speed of light is a constant no matter what is going on, no matter what you are doing, and there is nothing (I really mean nothing) that can travel faster than the speed of light.
 Now, we already ran over the first part of this when we talked about the properties of light - and actually without that concept the rest of the Special Theory of Relativity wouldn't exist.
 The second part is sort of like a cosmic speed limit.
 Nothing goes faster than the speed of light, not even when the cops aren't looking.
 You might not think that these rules are a big deal, but if you relate it to how things move on the Earth, then it is a big deal.

 Figure 6.
 An example of non-relativistic (low velocity) motion.
-The final velocity of the paper towel roll (or football) would be 100 miles/hour (assuming no air resistance or friction).
+The final velocity of the football would be 100 miles/hour (assuming no air resistance or friction).

 Here is an example of what I mean.
 Let's say you have a truck going down the road at 60 mph.
-In the back of the truck is former UNI quarterback Kurt Warner.
-He can throw a roll of paper towels with a speed of about 40 mph.
+In the back of the truck is an overpaid NFL quarterback.
+He can throw a football with a speed of about 40 mph.
 Let's say that the truck is going the same direction that he is throwing.
-Just how fast will the roll of paper towels be moving when it is caught (ignoring the effects of wind resistance and such)?
-You basically add up the velocities, so the paper towels would be going at a speed of 100 mph.
-Even though they are only paper towels, I would not want to be on the receiving end of the toss in this case.
+Just how fast will the football be moving when it is caught (ignoring the effects of wind resistance and such)?
+You basically add up the velocities, so the football would be going at a speed of 100 mph.
+I would not want to be on the receiving end of the toss in this case.

 Figure 7.
 An example of relativistic velocities.
 Here the ship is traveling at 1/2 the speed of light (1/2 c), while the light from it travels at the speed of light (c).
 Unlike the example shown in Figure 6, you can't just add the velocities together, based upon Einstein's Special Theory of relativity.
 The light coming from the spaceship will always travel at the speed of light (v=c).